-(b) Significant Corporate Events.
+- (b) Significant Corporate Events.
 During the past two years, Jensen Development and C.S.
-Finance have been involved in the significant corporate events with Croff.
+Finance have been involved in two significant corporate events with Croff.
 First, Jensen Development and C.S.
 Finance have been involved in the election of directors of Croff.
 In the case of Jensen Development it participated directly as a shareholder of the Company's common stock through submission of proxy votes; and indirectly, in the case of C.S.
 Finance, through votes made by C.S.
 Finance's sole member, Mr. Gerald Jensen, who owns 114,858 shares of Croff common stock.
 Second, on April 14, 2005, Jensen Development and C.S.
 Finance submitted a proposal to Croff to purchase all of the Preferred B Oil Assets of the Company.
-This offer was rejected by the non-management members of the Board of Directors of Croff for certain corporate and income tax reasons, but the non-management committee of the Board invited a direct tender offer for shares at a higher price.
-A T ender Offer was made in response to the rejected offer, to which this Schedule applies.

-(c) Agreements Involving the Company's Securities.
+This offer was rejected by the non-management members of the Board invited a direct tender offer for shares at a higher price.
+A T ender Offer was made in response to the rejected offer, to which this Schedule applies. - (c) Agreements Involving the Company's Securities.
 None.